RobertoReale/raspberry-pi-nextcloud-setup/README.md

 1. **Create a Mount Point:**
    - Create a directory where you want to mount the new drive:
      ```
-     sudo mkdir /mnt/new_nextcloud_data
+     sudo mkdir /mnt/new_nextcloud/data
      ```

 2. **Mount the Drive:**
-   - Mount the drive to this directory:
+   - Mount the drive to this directory.
+Select the correct drive (e.g., `/dev/sdb1`):
      ```
-     sudo mount /dev/sdb1 /mnt/new_nextcloud_data
+     sudo mount /dev/sdb1 /mnt/new_nextcloud/data
      ```

 3. **Ensure Automatic Mounting:**